msowers72/SQL-Employee-Tracker/README.md

 <msowers72@yahoo.com>

 ## Objective
 Create an application that allows non-developers to easily view and interact with information stored in databases.
-The interfaces are refered to as Content ManagementSystems(CMS.)
+The interfaces are refered to as Content Management Systems(CMS.)

 ## Description:
 This application is user friendly and has a varirty of built in features: